Lifeline (2015 video game): Lifeline Universe

 After the release of Lifeline: Whiteout 2, Three Minute Games introduced a new app, Lifeline Universe in 2017.
 This app hosts all previous Lifeline stories, and all new ones, as released.
 The new installments are written by established authors and contributors from the "Author Program", who have applied and partnered with the company.
 These new stories vary from being continuations of past series, to original stories.
 Stories are hidden behind micro transactions.
-So far, the app has only been released on the Google Play Store, and has a rating of 3.6.
-Interest has declined in the series after the release of Lifeline Universe, with users accusing the company of selling out, and claiming the stories and app have worsened in quality.
-Replies to the Lifeline Twitter account are often negative, wishing for the series to return to the old characters and the old style, or asking for a release for the App Store.
-The Lifeline Universe Twitter and Instagram have been silent since June 29, 2018.
-On August 15, 2018, Big Fish Games has noted in a Zendesk that they are still working on new content for players.
-However, they soon followed up with another notice, announcing that the Lifeline Universe service would come to a close early November of the same year.
+The app was released on the Google Play Store.
+In August 2018, Big Fish Games announced in a Zendesk that they were developing new content, but they soon followed up with another notice, announcing that the Lifeline Universe service would come to a close early November of the same year.